Classical mechanics

 - physics classical mechanics - Example where Hamiltonian \(H \neq T+V=E\), but \(E=T+V\) is conserved - Physics Stack Exchange

-- START [B] physics sim for phase space repos/physics-sim physicsstudyvizlagrangian
+- STRT [B] physics sim for phase space repos/physics-sim physicsstudyvizlagrangian

-- TODO [B] additional term depending on velocity is kinda like time transformation? physicsstudylagrangian
+- TODO [B] additional term depending on velocity is kinda like time transformation? physicstostudylagrangian

 - -----–— physics -------–— review later…